Whither our UK NHS ?

 As our closest neighbours in NW Europe, Germany and France are arguably the nations most comparable in terms of population size & demographics and their GDP, so let’s take a brief look at their systems for possible pointers.

 Germany, which is widely accepted as having a more resilient system than ours, and has a comparable population size, uses a model which we might do well to consider emulating.
 See link for more details.
 It is largely supported through a publicly-funded health insurance scheme, which is jointly financed by employer and employee contributions via the tax system.
 The scheme allows opt-outs for those above a certain level of income, who then must arrange their own private cover for everything.
 All German citizens are required by law to have health insurance in one or other category.
 Pensions are organised and funded separately, so the Health scheme is dedicated solely to healthcare provision.
 Approx. 85% of the population are opted-in, with the remainder going private.
 The opt-in covers GP and outpatient visits, and most forms of hospital treatment, but not some investigational tests.
-An important difference between the German insurance-based scheme and our taxation-funded NHS is that in addition to basic healthcare, it also covers accidents and long-term adult social care needs, and these are both fully integrated within the system.
+An important difference between the German insurance-based scheme and our taxation-funded NHS is that in addition to basic healthcare, it also covers accidents/emergencies and long-term adult social care needs, and these are both fully integrated within the system.

 Although the German system is certainly struggling with the rapidly increasing costs of all aspects of healthcare under the increasingly unpopular Scholz regime, and was also hit quite hard by the vast wave of immigration resulting from Merkel’s reckless ‘open door’ policy during the Syrian conflict, it has so far managed to avoid the chaos that characterises the UK NHS.
 It also coped relatively well with the Covid pandemic fallout, once the initial teething problems with vaccine availability in EU were sorted out.
 Its overall integration strategy and the inclusion of social care as an obligate part of the system, along with a high level of federal government support, may well explain part of its resilience.